cyber-space-cowboy/cyber-space-cowboy.github.io/_posts/2021-7-13-Honeypots-and-Hand-Grenades-Part-1.md

 ---
 layout: post
-title: Honeypots and Hand Grenades: Part 1
+title: Honeypots and Hand Grenades
 ---
 ### What is a Honeypot?

 Summarizing multiple definitions a "honeypot" is a system designed to be attacked.
 However, you can refine that definition into three main things that make up a "honeypot".
 In this blog, I will highlight the main three types of "honeypots".
 But first, we need to address one of the opposing arguments for the use of "honeypots".